module-federation/aegis-host/README.md

 ## Components

-MicroLib uses a modified version of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) to import remote modules over the network into the host framework at runtime.
-MicroLib modules fall into three categories: `model`, `adapter` and `service`.
+Aegis uses a modified version of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) to import remote modules over the network into the host framework at runtime. aegis modules fall into three categories: `model`, `adapter` and `service`.

 A `model` is a domain entity/service - or in [polylith](https://polylith.gitbook.io/) architecture, a component - that implements all or part of the service’s core logic.
-It also implements the MicroLib [ModelSpecification](https://github.com/module-federation/MicroLib-Example/blob/master/src/config/order.js) interface.
+It also implements the Aegis [ModelSpecification](https://github.com/module-federation/aegis-Example/blob/master/src/config/order.js) interface.
 The interface has many options but only a few simple requirements, so developers can use as much, or as little, of the framework's capabilities as they choose.

 One such capability is port generation.
 In a hexagonal or port-adapter architecture, ports handle I/O between the application and domain layers.
-An [adapter](https://github.com/module-federation/MicroLib-Example/blob/master/src/adapters/event-adapter.js) implements the port ’s interface, facilitating communication with the outside world.
+An [adapter](https://github.com/module-federation/Aegis-Example/blob/master/src/adapters/event-adapter.js) implements the port ’s interface, facilitating communication with the outside world.
 As a property of models, ports are configurable and can be hot-added, -replaced or -removed, in which case the framework automatically rebinds their adapters as needed.
 Adapters by themselves can also be hot-replaced and rebound.

-A [service](https://github.com/module-federation/MicroLib-Example/blob/master/src/services/event-service.js) provides an optional layer of abstraction for adapters and usually implements a client library.
+A [service](https://github.com/module-federation/aegis-Example/blob/master/src/services/event-service.js) provides an optional layer of abstraction for adapters and usually implements a client library.
 When an adapter is written to satisfy a common integration pattern, a service implements a particular instance of that pattern, binding to the outside-facing end of the adapter.
 Like adapters to ports, the framework dynamically imports and binds services to adapters at runtime.

 ---